mrspecht/mrspecht/README.md

 ## About me

-Hello, world.
-I'm Andre Specht, a full stack instructor and web developer based in Winnipeg, Canada.
+Hi there.
+I'm Andre Specht, a Post-Secondary Instructor and Web Developer based in Winnipeg, Canada.

-I am a passionate developer focused on creating beautiful and functional websites.
-I also love teaching and helping others to transform ideas into interactive applications.

-My programming experience includes JavaScript, TypeScript, React, C#, Java, and Python.
+With over 20 years of teaching experience under my belt, I have dedicated the past 4 years to empowering domestic and international students to create amazing things with a computer.

+As both an instructor and developer, I've discovered a perfect synergy between my passions.
+Teaching allows me to share my knowledge and expertise with aspiring developers, while my work as a web developer provides real-world insights that enrich my teaching.
+By merging these roles, I offer students a comprehensive learning experience that helps them succeed in an ever-evolving field.

 Would you like to know more?
 Get in touch.
 I look forward to hearing from you.

 <br />